-The 20-foot statue of a Native American standing in front of the Houston-Love Memorial Public Library was a gift from skilled wood sculpture, Peter Toth.
+The 20-foot statue of a Native American standing in front of the Houston-Love Memorial Public Library was a gift from skilled wood sculptor, Peter Toth.
 The landmark is an homage to Alabama’s Native American cultures.
-When passersby first see the majestic statue called the “Whispering Giant,” many are surprised to learn that the beautiful piece of art was created by Hungarian immigrant.
+When passersby first see the majestic statue called the “Whispering Giant,” many are surprised to learn that the beautiful piece of art was created by a Hungarian immigrant.

 A Vast Number of Sculptures